11 Sep YOUR HOMEOWNER’S INSURANCE MAY HAVE A PROBLEM WITH YOUR OLD ROOF

 Homeowner’s insurance policies usually cover roof damage caused by fire, vandalism and “acts of God” such as hailstorms, hurricanes and tornadoes.
 Whether they will pay for damage caused by wind, rain or hail is determined by your policy terms and the age of your roof.

-An example, if your roof is less than 10 years old your insurance company will most likely cover the replacement cost of your entire roof in full.
-If your roof is very old (say 20 plus years old) you may not get reimbursed at all or the insurance company might only pay what it deems the roof is worth after all these years of wear and tear.
-That will be very little.
+Example, if your roof is less than 10 years old, your insurance company will most likely cover the replacement cost of your entire roof in full.
+If your roof is very old (say 20 years plus) you may not get reimbursed at all or the insurance company might only pay what it deems the roof is worth after all these years of wear and tear.
+That could be a very small amount.

 These are general ideas and your individual case may be different.
-For specific details about your home’s coverage, it is a good idea to check with your insurance company to make sure you understand what is covered and what is not covered before it is too late.
+For specific details about your home’s coverage, it is a good idea to check with your insurance company to make sure you understand what is covered and what is not covered, before a claim is needed.

 Filing a Roof Replacement Home Insurance Claim